dfarnick/bamazon/README.md

 ![multiqtytotal](https://user-images.githubusercontent.com/46286683/53615327-fe60ac80-3ba2-11e9-9f76-d4a4e6f60ac6.PNG)

-**Notice- earlier we bought id: 8 and a qty: 1.
+**Notice- earlier we bought ID: 8 and a QTY: 1.
 It shows here that the total qty is 1.
 The showroom floor had 2 of them to start the day.

 ---------------------------------------------------------------------------------------------------------